 It’s a good idea to carry out a basic safety check, otherwise known as an M Check, on a bicycle before any long ride, or at least once a week.
-This guide helps you pick out potential problems in a methodical and easy-to-remember way and applies equally to a road, hybrid or mountain bike, and both a new bike or one that may not have been ridden for some time.
+This guide helps you pick out potential problems in a methodical and easy-to-remember way and applies equally to a road bike, hybrid bike or mountain bike – and both a new bike or one that may not have been ridden for some time.

 What is the M check?